booch/resume/resume.md

 **Engineering Manager / Software Engineer** at CenturyLink Cloud (2015 - present)

-   * Managed a team of 6 implementing WordPress as a cloud service.
+   * Managed a team of 6, implementing WordPress as a cloud service.
       * Boosted team productivity from 17 to 60 "points".
-   * Managed a team of 14 deploying management of Cloud Foundry clusters.
+   * Managed a team of 14, deploying Cloud Foundry clusters.
    * Built a monitoring system for cloud servers.
    * Promoted Agile practices within teams.